paskhaver/catalyst/README.md

 # Setup Instructions

+An installation of [Node](https://nodejs.org/en/) is required for this demo.

 1) Download or clone repository from GitHub.
+2) Unzip to reveal a `catalyst-master` directory.
-2) Navigate into `catalyst-master` folder and execute `npm install` The command will generate a catalyst.js file within the folder.
+3) Navigate into `catalyst-master` and execute `npm install` The command will generate a catalyst.js file within the folder.
-3) Open the Node REPL by executing `node` in Terminal.
+4) Open the Node REPL by executing `node` in Terminal.
-4) Require the catalyst library and assign it to a sample variable.
+5) Require the catalyst library and assign it to a sample variable.
 `const catalyst = require("./catalyst")`
-5) Use `catalyst` to test the functionalities of the library.
+6) Use `catalyst` to test the functionalities of the library.

 ```javascript
 catalyst.invert({